mlfoundations/scaling/README.md

 * Fit loss and downstream scaling laws following the default configurations from Table 2 in our paper.
 * Code to reproduce Figure 1 demonstrating our key results.

-We hope that you will consider extending this notebook and find something new that we missed!
+We hope that you will consider extending this notebook!

 # Acknowledgements